ExpressionEngine/ExpressionEngine-User-Guide/source/development/guidelines/security.rst

 The Control Panel's Display class automatically adds hashes to any form using the `form_open()` helper.
 CSRF tokens are a requirement in the Control Panel and as such the check cannot be disabled.
-The Control Panel includes a jQuery ajax prefilter that takes care of csrf tokens on all ajax requests and also handles periodic token refreshing for additional security.
+The Control Panel includes a jQuery ajax prefilter that takes care of CSRF tokens on all AJAX requests and also handles periodic token refreshing for additional security.

-You should use ``EE.CSRF_TOKEN`` if you require the token in your javascript.
-Due to the ephemeral nature of csrf tokens you should access this property when you need it.
+You should use ``EE.CSRF_TOKEN`` if you require the token in your JavaScript.
+Due to the ephemeral nature of CSRF tokens you should access this property when you need it.
 It should not be copied or cached.

 *************************